xxyzz/WordDumb/docs/installation.rst

 .. attention::

+   - C/C++ compiler is also needed for Windows, download from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022

-   Reboot is required after installing CUDA on Windows.
+   - Reboot is required after installing CUDA on Windows.

 Install WordDumb plugin
 -----------------------